Skip to content ↓

 • Overaward

-The amount of financial aid awarded to a student that exceeds that student’s financial need.
+The amount of financial aid provided to a student that exceeds that student’s financial need.

 • Overpayment